 Can You Make Money Stuffing Envelopes From Home?

+Is it possible to make money stuffing envelopes at home?
 Absolutely not.
 This is a work-at-home scam!
 You cannot make money stuffing envelopes from home.
 Period.
 And be very wary of anyone who tries to tell you otherwise.
-In fact be wary of those that tell you it is a scam and then proceed to try to lure you in with the "one" way you can make money this way.
+In fact, be wary of those that tell you it's a scam, and then proceed to try to lure you in with the one way you can make money this way.

 Consider the logic of it.
 Machines are far much more efficient at stuffing envelopes than people in the first place, but add to that the cost and time involved in mailing work to and from the envelope stuffers.
 It just doesn't make sense.
-And this is always one of my first questions when it comes to spotting work at home scams: Does it make sense?
+And this is always one of the first questions when it comes to spotting work-at-home scams: Does it make sense?

 How This Scam Works

-Another possible way for this scam to work is to offer bonuses for signing up other envelop stuffers.
+Another possible way you can get scammed is if you're offered bonuses for signing up other envelope stuffers.
 This added element is typical of a pyramid scheme, and since there is no real income to be earned in the first place, it will collapse like all pyramid schemes.

-So now that you know all about envelope-stuffing scams learn about other common scams designed to ensnare the person who wants to work at home such as:
+Other common scams designed to ensnare the person who wants to work at home include: